10Kft/10kft-api/README.md

 ### Staging vs. Production Environments

-We provide a development environment called **`vnext`** so your can test out the API and develop your applications before going live with them in production.
-It is a staging environment completely isolated from our active account.
+We provide a development environment called **`vnext`** so you can test out the API and develop your applications before going live with them in production.
+It is a staging environment completely isolated from your active account.
 We strongly encourage that you setup a test account on `vnext` and build your integrations there before moving to production.

 There is no additional charge for maintaining a test account on vnext.